 Manual setup

 Of course, not everyone wants to use Docker.
 In the rest of the article, we will walk through setps for a manual setup in a fresh Ubuntu Server 20.04 distribution.
 The whole system takes 10 minutes to set up.
-We will install Rust, Node.js, the Second State WebAssembly VM (SSVM), and the ssvmup compiler tool.
+We will install Rust, Node.js, the WasmEdge Runtime, and the rustwasmc compiler tool.

 Setup the Operating System